Blog

 The main loop polls the ultrasonic sensor by sending a 10-15 micro-second TRIG pulse and measuring how long the ECHO pin stays high.
 From this round-trip time, I compute the distance.
 The results are surprisingly accurate.
 If an object is within the range (15-150 cm), it starts generating a sine wave, whose frequency (300 to 900 Hz) and amplitude are a function of distance.
 This creates the illusion that the “ghost” is screaming harder as you get closer.
 As the pure sine wave can sound a bit artificial, I add a low-frequency oscillator to the mix.
 I maintain two separate phase accumulators; one for the main tone and one for the modulation, and read both from the lookup table.
 I apply smoothing and clamping functions to avoid clicks or harsh transitions.
 This is the part where generative AI and a few iterations helped me get the best results.

 The audio output is then calculated at the sample rate of 48KHz.
 The left and right channels have the same value (mono) and I use a 2048-frame buffer for streaming the audio via Bluetooth.
 Raspberry Pi Pico is not exactly a high-performance microcontroller, but it could handle driving the sonar sensor and Bluetooth streaming in the same loop with occasional buffer underrun (resulting in clicks).
-To avoid that, a real-time OS (e.g. FreeRTOS) could be used to separate the sensing and streaming tasks, and ensuring the streaming takes priority over sensing (no major change in distance is expected anyway).
+To avoid that, the second core could be used to separate the sensing and streaming tasks, and ensuring the streaming takes priority over sensing (no major change in distance is expected anyway).

 Serverless Photo-Sharing App Using Amazon Web Services